emanjon/echo-request-tag/draft-amsuess-core-repeat-request-tag.md

 4. When a device joins a multicast/broadcast group the device may need to synchronize state or time with the sender to ensure that the received message is fresh.
 By synchronizing time with the broadcaster, time can be used for synchronizing subsequent broadcast messages.
 A server MUST NOT synchronize state or time with clients which are not the authority of the property being synchronized.
 E.g. if access to a server resource is dependent on time, then the client MUST NOT set the time of the server.

-5. A server that sends large responses to unauthenticated peers and wants to mitigate the amplification attacks described in Section 11.3 of {{RFC7252}} (where an attacker would put a victim's address in the source address of a CoAP request) can ask a client to Echo its request to verify the source address.
+5. A server that sends large responses to unauthenticated peers SHOULD mitigate amplification attacks such as described in Section 11.3 of {{RFC7252}} (where an attacker would put a victim's address in the source address of a CoAP request).
+For this purpose, the server MAY ask a client to Echo its request to verify its source address.
 This needs to be done only once per peer, and limits the range of potential victims from the general Internet to endpoints that have been previously in contact with the server.
 For this application, the Echo option can be used in messages that are not integrity protected, for example during discovery.

 # The Request-Tag Option # {#request-tag}